Lizz1102/WebAPIs-.Net6-.NET7/README.md

 # WebAPIs: .NET Core(.Net6,.NET7)
-- Exploring new features of Web APIs with C# in .NET Core (.NET 6 and .NET 7 SDK versions).
+- Exploring new features of .NET 6 and .NET 7 while building a Web API project with C#.
 - How to migrate .NET Core 5 API projects to .NET 6 and 7.
 - Revisiting some advanced and fundamental concepts of .NET Core Web APIs.